 The commercial property portfolio is the main vehicle the Council uses to fund major regeneration projects.
-In 2019/20 the Council reduced its direct operating costs and increased income benefiting the General Fund by almost £2.5m.
+In 2020/21 income benefited the General Fund by £13m as shown in the table below.
+This was slightly down on the previous year due to the effects of the Coronavirus pandemic and income agreements on regeneration plans falling away.